bighappyface/web3-react-starter/README.md

 Run `yarn add @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers` to install smart contract testing functionality in Hardhat.

 Run `npx hardhat test` to test the example ERC-1155 contract `mint` functionality.

+# 5. Setup Hardhat local chain and ERC-1155 contract artifacts

+Update `hardhat.config.js` to include the Hardhat local network with chain ID 31337.
+This will give us a unique local blockchain ID that we can run from the command line, deploy the ERC-1155 contract to, and connect to with our React app for minting.

+Update `hardhat.config.js` to change the artifacts directory to be within the `src` directory.
+This will allow us to use the contract ABIs with `ethers` within out React components so that we can call `mint` and other contract functions.